-Minnesota Pollution Control Agency staff received preliminary 2019 data on Nov.
-1. Those results will be finalized sometime in 2020 after MPCA and SWCD staff meet to discuss results.
+Minnesota Pollution Control Agency (MPCA) staff received preliminary 2019 data in November.
+Those results will be finalized after MPCA and SWCD staff meet to discuss results.

 Data showed trends of improving phosphorous and chlorophyll-a levels from 2006 through 2018 in Elk Lake and from 2009 through 2018 in Lake Orono.
 Lake Orono's chlorophyll-a levels have met the state standard each year since 2014.
 The rest did not meet state standards.
 Chlorophyll-a indicates the presence of algae.